phonegap/phonegap-docs/docs/3-references/browser-support/0-index.html.md

 expand: browser-support
 ---

-### Overview
-PhoneGap apps are built with web technologies and offer the benefit of allowing you to use your desktop browser to rapidly iterate through your development phases while taking advantage of the built-in developer tooling you already know and love.
+PhoneGap apps are built with web technologies providing the benefit of allowing you to use your desktop browser to rapidly iterate through your development phases while taking advantage of the built-in developer tooling you already know and love.